 The distance between the piping system and the point of use must not be too far, as the pressure could then drop below the desired amount.

 Considering the Layout

 In regard to piping layouts, it is possible to either have straight piping or looped ones.
-In most case loop type distribution systems are more beneficial.
+In most cases loop type distribution systems are more beneficial.
 They allow the air to flow in any direction to get to the demand in the path of least resistance.
-Square plants may suit loop style piping, whilst longer and narrower plants may suit straight piping.
+Square plants may suit loop-style piping, whilst longer and narrower plants may suit straight piping.
 It’s important to consult an expert to ensure you avoid unnecessary pressure drop in your system.